SherwinVarghese/CodeCamp/README.md

 2. Update the **[models/CrosswordClues.js](https://github.com/SherwinVarghese/CodeCamp/blob/master/models/CrosswordClues.js)** with the answers of the current crossword.
 This is required for validating the answers during registration
 3. Replace the **[public/crossword.js](https://github.com/SherwinVarghese/CodeCamp/blob/master/public/crossword.js)** with the similar script from the generated interactive javascript files in the above step.
 Look for similar section in the file.
 Check the **[/public/crossword.js](https://github.com/SherwinVarghese/CodeCamp/blob/master/public/crossword.js)** file for reference
 4. Ensure to remove the answers [Word array] array from the script
-5. Add a new array **WordLengthInStr** to indicate the length of the answers as String.
-If the answer is multiple words, specify the length of each word as comma separated - ex: "11,10"
-6. Compare with the section in **[public/crossword.js](https://github.com/SherwinVarghese/CodeCamp/blob/master/public/crossword.js)** and remove the unwanted lines
+5. Compare with the section in **[public/crossword.js](https://github.com/SherwinVarghese/CodeCamp/blob/master/public/crossword.js)** and remove the unwanted lines

 ### Update CodeCamp details
 The application displays the title, date, venue of the CodeCamp event.
 So, update this appropriately